Pie is great. Go ahead, you make it.

 For our purposes here, is there any difference between plain American unsalted butter and higher-fat, slightly tangy, fancy European butter?

 I baked up two batches of crisp and let (blind) tasters tell me.
 The verdict?
-Our recipe guru Daniel definitely preferred the crisp made with Plugra butter, a standard-bearer of the European set, but others were less sure of the differences.
+Our recipe expert Daniel definitely preferred the crisp made with Plugra butter, a standard-bearer of the European set, but others were less sure of the differences.